Teacher aide courses in South Australia

 Want to know what the academic research says about teacher aides?
 Then read our literature review here.

 You may have noticed that we like to use the term ‘research-based’ and ‘best practice’ to describe our courses.
 But what exactly does that mean?
 In simple terms, when we develop our courses, our experts comb through the research from Australia and around the world to find what works.
 We look at what teachers are taught in universities, the skills that governments want their teachers to have and what the research says about teacher aides and their effectiveness.
-Here are just three examples of where some of our course content comes from:
+Here are just two examples of where some of our course content comes from:

 Practically speaking, this means that we base our teacher aide courses around a whole heap of best practice strategies, skills and techniques that are used by high performing teachers, teacher aides, schools, and governments around the world, including Australia.
-In fact, you will learn many of the same strategies that teachers learn at univesity.
+In fact, you will learn many of the same strategies that teachers learn at university.
 Depending on which teacher aide course you enrol in, the following strategies are likely to be part of your course:

 Nowhere else will you study these and many other best practice skills, strategies, and techniques.
 Our students and graduates are the best in the business when it comes to supporting children's learning, development, and behaviour.
 This results in more stable employment, higher job satisfaction, confidence, and better student learning outcomes.